How to make a bushel and a peck sign out of reclaimed lumber.

 I sort of did a whitewash on the boards using Glidden’s Crisp White Linen–

-–Using a very old brush because the boards were very rough and had lots of places that snagged the brush.
+So, I used a very old brush because the boards were very rough and had lots of places that snagged the brush.
 Because the boards were so weathered, they turned gray instead of white.

 I designed the stencil in my Silhouette program.
 I used the font BOSTON TRAFFIC (dafont.com) It was too large to cut out all at once, but I designed it and then moved the words where it would cut in two different sessions.
-This way all the words were centered and the letters were all the same size.

 I cut the words I Love You a Bushel and a Peck etc. out of contact paper.
 I peeled away the letters.
 The best thing about this font is that there were no “oodles” and “boodles” to work around.